Carlos Boozer: Utah Jazz (2004–2010)

 In November 2007, Boozer was named Western Conference Player of the Month.
 By mid-December, he was among the league's top five performers in scoring, rebounding and field goal percentage.
 Although he later slipped in all of these categories, he continued to produce solid numbers.
 Boozer was again chosen as a backup in the All-Star Game, finishing with 14 points and 10 rebounds in just 19 minutes of play.
 He registered his first career triple-double against the Seattle SuperSonics on February 13, 2008, with 22 points, 11 rebounds, and 10 assists.

 In the 2008 playoffs, the Jazz faced the Houston Rockets in the first round for the second year in a row.
 Determined to not allow him to beat them, the Rockets geared their defense more to stopping Boozer and his production was somewhat limited (16.0 points and 11.7 rebounds per game), but the Jazz defeated the Rockets, 4–2.
 In the second round of the 2008 playoffs, the Jazz lost to the top seeded Los Angeles Lakers in six games.

 During the 2008–09 season, Boozer's ability to stay healthy was questioned by fans and media alike, as he missed 44 games following arthroscopic left knee surgery.
 He missed time from late November 2008 to late February 2009.
 When he played, his numbers were 16.2 points, 10.4 rebounds and 2.3 assists per game, in 37 games (all starts).
 With his possible pending free agency at the end of the season looming, it seemed likely Boozer would leave.
 However, when the deadline for choosing free agency or opting into the remaining year came, he surprised many by opting in for the 2009–10 season with the Jazz.
 The Jazz management stated publicly they were happy to have him return and play for them, and Boozer did the same.

 In 2009–10, Boozer played well, averaging 19.5 points and 11.2 rebounds per game, and shot 56.2% from the field, a career high.
 He played in 78 of 82 games and avoided injury, which boded well heading into the 2010 summer.

 Chicago Bulls (2010–2014)

-On July 8, 2010, Boozer was acquired by the Chicago Bulls in a sign-and-trade deal with the Jazz.
+On July 8, 2010, Boozer was acquired by the Chicago Bulls in a sign-and-trade deal with the Jazz, signing a 5-year, $75 million contract.

 Despite missing 23 games due to injury in 2010–11, Boozer still managed to average 17.5 points and 9.6 rebounds per game while also helping the Bulls get the first seed in the Eastern Conference.
 His production saw a decline the following year, as he averaged just 15 points and 8.5 rebounds per game (while playing in all 66 games).

 Boozer rebounded with a healthy, solid 2012–13 season, averaging 16.2 points and 9.8 rebounds per game while playing in 79 games.
+On January 16, 2013, Boozer scored a season-high 36 points and grabbed 12 rebounds during a 107–105 overtime victory against the Toronto Raptors.